magento/knowledge-base/docs/guides/kb-formatting-guide.md

 Any kind of attachment should be in .png, .jpg, and .jpeg formats.
 For security purpose, we only accept attachments that are in one of the three formats.

-To insert an attachment to your article, place your file in the *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the attachment.
+To insert an image, place the image to *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the image to your article:

 ```markdown
 ![alt text](assets/image.png)